+Tad here!
 Calling all fellow tweens and teens!
-Are you counting down the days until Halloween?
-Do you love hanging out at an awesome party with your friends and family?!
-Then I can’t wait to tell you all about Mickey’s Not-So-Scary Halloween Party hoppening at Walt Disney World in 2023!
-(Last year, this annual party made its return after nearly three years — so cool!)
+Do you love attending an awesome party?
+Then I can’t wait to tell you all about Mickey’s Not-So-Scary Halloween Party hoppening at Walt Disney World!

-If you’re unfamiliar, Mickey's Not-So-Scary Halloween Party is a special event that occurs after Magic Kingdom closes for the day on select nights from Aug.
-11 through Nov.
-1, 2023.
+Mickey's Not-So-Scary Halloween Party is a special event that takes place after Magic Kingdom closes for the day on select nights from Aug.
+7 through Oct.
+31, 2026.
 The party runs from 7 p.m. until midnight, and guests are encouraged to arrive in costumes.
-There are special character meet and greets, Halloween-themed fireworks, a parade, trick or treating and more!
-If you're a tween or teen headed to Disney World's Mickey's Not-So-Scary Halloween Party, let me be the first to tell you that you’re in for a real treat!
+There are special character meet and greets, Halloween-themed fireworks, a parade, trick-or-treating and more.
+Let me be the first to tell you that you’re in for a real treat!
+(No tricks!) :)

-This party is a special ticketed event, which means you'll need to purchase a separate ticket to attend the party.
-Get excited, as tickets are now available — be sure to check out our hoppin' deals!
+This party is a specially ticketed event, which means you'll need to purchase a separate ticket to attend the party.
+Tickets are available now.
+Most dates sell out by early October, so be sure to check out our hoppin' deals and book early if you plan on attending!

-Honestly, it’s one of my favorite Disney events, and I love hooking up my froggy friends with all the tips and tricks to help you make the most of your party time.
-So let’s dive in!
+This festive party is one of my all-time favorite Disney events.
+Not to mention, I love hooking my froggy friends up with all the tips and tricks to help make the most of your party time.
+Letzzz gooooo!

 Our Top 10 Tips for Tweens and Teens at Mickey's Not-So-Scary Halloween Party